sarahciston/codingcare/posts/0critintro.md

 >"this form is really just the web of relationships that have taken on a familiar shape.
 Every individual thing that you see around you is really just a huge knot — a point where thousands and millions of relationships come together.
 These relationships come to you from the past, from the present and from your future.
 This is what surrounds us, and what forms us, our world, our cosmos and our reality.
 We could not be without being in relationship with everything that surrounds us and is within us.
 Our reality, our ontology is the relationships." @wilsonResearchCeremonyIndigenous2008

 To see form (shape, object) as relation, connection, is to position it in time and place.
 It is also to take "form" from its noun form (shape, object) into its verb form (mold, press, begin to exist).
 Like all verbs, then, implies subjects — the entities enacting and impressing a form into being, responsible for it, caring for it.
 Relationships.
 [This negates object-oriented ontologies and object-oriented programs that want to encapsulate and abstract away objects' entanglements with the world.]

+Interdependence has been my intuitive knowledge, the pain and pleasure and fascination of my existence.
+*interdependence is indigenous knowledge* this is something i absorb intuitively and then find the citation for after, as much research happens.

+>>"reality is the relationship that one has with the truth.
+Thus an object or thing is not as important as one's relationship to it. [...] reality *is* relationships or sets of relationships."
+(Wilson 73)
+>>"reality is not an object but a process of relationships and an Indigenous ontology is actually the equivalent of an Indigenous epistemology" (Wilson 73)
+>>"An Indigenous paradigm comes from the foundational belief that knowledge is relational.
+Knowledge is shared with all of creation."

+>>Indigenous Research Paradigm: "a research paradigm is made up of four entities: ontology,epistemology, axiology and methodology.
+But rather than thinking of them as four separate ideas or entities, try to think of them in a circle: The entire circle is an Indigenous research paradigm.
+Its entities are inseparable and blend from one into the next.
+The whole of the paradigm is greater than the sum of its parts.[...] what Indigenous research is.
+Relationality seems to sum p the whole Indigenous research paradigm to me.
+Just as the components of the paradigm are related, the components themselves all have to do with relationships.
+The ontology and epistemology are based upon a process of relationships that form a mutual reality.
+The axiology and methodology are based upon maintaining accountability to these relationships. [...]
+An Indigenous research paradigm is relational and maintains relational accountability."

+>>"An Indigenous axiology is built upon the concept of relational accountability. [...] value judgments lose their meaning.
+What is more important and meaningful is fulfilling a role and obligations in the research relationship—that is, being accountable to your relations."
+(Wilson 77) "Respect, reciprocity, and responsibility are key features in any healthy relationship and must be included in any Indigenous methodology;"
+>>"What am I contributing or giving back to the relationship?Is the sharing, growth and learning that is taking place reciprocal?"

+>>"We could not be without being in relationship with everything that surrounds us and is within us.
+Our reality, our ontology is the relationships."
+(Wilson 76)

+form: manifesto, toolkit, caldron, zine
+>"the manifesto has given way to the tool kit.
+The manifesto form of often dogmatic proclamations has yielded to a more open-ended organization of practices.
+Radical tool kits in particular gather instruments and resources that serve as practical philosophies and modes of organizing in difficult circumstances. [...] tool kits can be shape-shifting genres that variously provide guidance for rerouting, or reinforcing, sociopolitical practices" (Gabrys 2019).

+>"to refigure the terms that would signify a particular position in an identity politic as terms that indicate a practice, a method.
+Disability, queerness, open source — not as identities, or groups I belong to, but as modes of doing, of how I practice myself.
+Being an outsider means that the question of theory and practice — how practice is affected by theory, how theory is constructed by practice — becomes the most important one.
+Membership to particular groups and experiences is often predicated on the visual — whether someone “looks like” they belong or not — which means that my membership to most groups must rely on something else.
+My belonging has more to do with how I enact that group’s politic" (Hedva, "Belonging", 2018)

+deep interdisciplinarity
+print/digital media or platforms text/code languages or expression or systems backend blackbox / frontend visible platforms dev / user
+AI / human
+**These are always-already cooperative systems.
+Want to write/build/make/create in ways that reveal and allow these to flourish and expand as healthier, kinder systems that are supportive of everyone who is part of them.**
+TERM: *Deep Interdisciplinary* is able to view these fundamental states as hybrid, not only different fields or concepts but the core ways of seeing/being/becoming.
+The approach of constantly shifting lenses and destabilizing and viewing as spectra.
+Ontologically interdisciplinary. (not ontology or being but becoming, process philosophy).
+Bakhtin’s heteroglossia ("another's speech in another's language, serving to express authorial intentions but in a refracted way" (1934). and polyphony But what are the larger interfaces & infrastructures that could enable hybrid language and switching across, that can facilitate expanded ways of thinking?

 ### Techno